06000208/obsidian-items/README.md

 # Items

-A plugin for [obsidian](https://obsidian.md/) that implements "items" and graphical interfaces for editing metadata.
+This is a plugin for [obsidian](https://obsidian.md/) that implements "items" and graphical metadata editing.

-This, in essence, provides database-esque functionality and the graphical views/field editing you may be familiar with from [productivity](https://en.wikipedia.org/wiki/Productivity_software) or [collaborative](https://en.wikipedia.org/wiki/Collaborative_software) services such as [notion](https://en.wikipedia.org/wiki/Notion_(productivity_software)), [airtable](https://en.wikipedia.org/wiki/Airtable), [trello](https://en.wikipedia.org/wiki/Trello), etc.
+It aims to provide, in essence, the  database-esque functionality and the graphical views/field editing you may be familiar with from [productivity](https://en.wikipedia.org/wiki/Productivity_software) or [collaborative](https://en.wikipedia.org/wiki/Collaborative_software) services such as [notion](https://en.wikipedia.org/wiki/Notion_(productivity_software)), [airtable](https://en.wikipedia.org/wiki/Airtable), [trello](https://en.wikipedia.org/wiki/Trello), etc. brought to obsidian.

+This plugin is a sister project to [item engine](https://github.com/06000208/item-engine), a WebExtension applying the same ideas to browser bookmarks.

-## What is an item?
+## Whats an item?

 An item as defined by this plugin is a specific person, place, or thing.

 In other words, they are data or metadata representing anything, and they can be used in any way.
 Examples include a markdown note, your favorite video game, an article you want to read later, and so on.
+Even lists of items can be an item.

-On a technical level, the following may be individual items within the plugin:
+On a technical level, the following may be individual items:

 - Markdown notes
 - YAML and JSON Files
 - CSV and TSV Files
+- Obsidian's Tags
 - Folders
 - Files of any type
 - JSON Objects (inside a JSON file's items array)